Best Travel Insurance for Greece (2026)

 blueCheck icon

-Buying travel insurance within 10 to 21 days of your initial trip deposit unlocks pre-existing condition waivers and Cancel for Any Reason options.
+Purchase travel insurance within 10 to 21 days of your initial trip deposit to access pre-existing condition waivers and Cancel for Any Reason options.

 Best Travel Insurance Companies for Greece

-World Nomads leads MoneyGeek's Greece travel insurance rankings with a 93 overall score, pairing strong adventure coverage with mid-range pricing.
-Tin Leg Basic is the most affordable option at $43.
-Generali Premium carries the highest medical limits at $250,000 in emergency medical benefits and $1 million in evacuation coverage.
+World Nomads leads our rankings for Greece travel insurance with a 93 overall score.
+World Nomads pairs strong adventure coverage with mid-range pricing at $158 for a $2,500 trip.
+Tin Leg Basic offers the most affordable protection at $43, while Generali Premium delivers the highest medical limits with $250,000 in emergency medical benefits and $1,000,000 evacuation limits.

 1